 IEEE 802.15.8 shall support peering.
 Peering is equivalent to link establishment; link establishment is the process at the end of which two or multiple PDs are ready to exchange data.

 IEEE 802.15.8 shall support re-peering.
+In the re-peering procedure, discovery may be simplified or omitted.

 Scheduling